QSI International School of Yerevan

-Curriculum

-The school offers an educational program with a curriculum similar to that of U.S. public and private schools.
-Instruction is in English.

-Courses include English, mathematics, science, social studies, physical education, Russian, German, French, Armenian, computer, art and music.
-Soccer, basketball, karate, dance, boy scouts, girl scouts, Model United Nations, Track and Field, chess, Armenian language, and other activities are offered as after-school activities.

-The elementary grades are accredited by the Middle States Association of Colleges and Schools.
-The school is accredited in the United States by the Middle States Association of Colleges and Schools (MSA).
-The school is also registered and accredited with the government of Armenia.

-90% of graduating students go to colleges around the world, while the other 10% decide to remain in Armenia.

 Facilities

 The school moved to a new location during August 1999 and was above the office of a furniture factory.
 It remained there until early 2011.
 The school relocated to a new purpose-built multi-story location in February 2011.

 The new building contains classrooms for ages 3–4 through secondary level including classrooms for art and music, a science laboratory, a kitchen and food-serving area attached to a canteen/hall with stage, a library, and a computer lab.
 Phase 2 of the building process will see a gymnasium attached to the school.
 As in the former location, the new school has a security gate with 24-hour security personnel.